GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 #### Generating the inventory for `tftest`-based tests

 Just as you can generate an initial inventory for example-based tests, you can do the same for `tftest`-based tests.
-Currently the process relies on an additional tool (`tools/plan_summary.py`) abut but we have plans to unify both cases through in the future.
+Currently the process relies on an additional tool (`tools/plan_summary.py`) but but we have plans to unify both cases in the future.

 As an example, if you want to generate the inventory for the `organization` module using the `common.tfvars` and `audit_config.tfvars` found in `tests/modules/organization/`, simply run `plan_summary.py` as follows: